lykmapipo/sails-police/README.md

 ```
 ##Transport Issues
 It is recommended to use job queue like [kue](https://github.com/learnboost/kue)
-when implementing your transport to reduce response time.
+when implementing your transport to reduce your API response time.